 The researchers say a policy of increasing selection within the schools system is dangerous for equality in society, but in a drive to create more good school places for families, the Government still unveiled measures to launch their £50 million a year Selective Schools Expansion Fund, so that existing selective schools can expand their premises to create more places.

-Instead, they are calling on the Government to phase out grammar schools as their analysis shows that Grammar schools are no better or worse than non-selective state schools in terms of attainment, but grouping more able and privileged children in grammar schools can harm the majority of others who don’t attend those schools.
+Instead, the Durham University researchers are calling on the Government to phase out grammar schools as their analysis shows that Grammar schools are no better or worse than non-selective state schools in terms of attainment, but grouping more able and privileged children in grammar schools can harm the majority of others who don’t attend those schools.